julianduque/beaglebone-io/README.md

 });
 ```

-Pulse an LED connected to P8_13 on a BeagleBone Black with Johnny-Five.
-Note
+Pulse an LED connected to P8_13 on a BeagleBone Black or BeagleBone Green
-that pin ID P8_13 is specific to the BeagleBone Black so this program can't be
+Wireless with Johnny-Five.
+Note that pin ID P8_13 is specific to the
+BeagleBone Black and BeagleBone Green Wireless so this program can't be run on
-run on a PocketBeagle.
+a PocketBeagle.

 ``` js
 var five = require('johnny-five');